GerhardKling/AppliedTimeSeries/README.md

 # Applied Time Series
-This repository contains material (slides, data, code) for the Applied Time Series course on YUNIKARN.
-The course covers the following topics:
+This repository contains material (data, code) for the Applied Time Series course on YUNIKARN.
+The full course is available on [www.yunikarn.com](https://www.yunikarn.com/) The course covers the following topics:
 - Unit 0: Mathematical toolkit
 - Unit 1: Time series analysis and forecasting
 - Unit 2: ARIMA and seasonality